 Proposal Board Recommendation Page 1.
 Election of Directors FOR EACH NOMINEE 5 2.
 Advisory (Non-Binding) Vote to Approve our Executive Compensation FOR 38 3.
+Advisory (Non-Binding) Vote on Frequency of Future Advisory Votes on Executive Compensation EVERY YEAR 39 4.
 Ratification of the Appointment of Independent Registered Public Accounting Firm FOR 39